ethanmpeterson/research-project/README.md

-#Research Project
+# Research Project

 This repository contains several python files that contain physics simulations for my research project.
-Below is a description of each simulation organized by file name.
+Below is a description of each simulation.

+## Basic Freefall

+## Complex Freefall

+## 2 Dimensional Motion